Tarptent Double Rainbow Li Review: 765g + Space to Stretch

 Like the original Double Rainbow, the Lithium is a pleasure to pitch, taking a few minutes at most.
 Run the arch pole through the sleeve, then insert the pole tips into the pole pockets.
 Fit the cross strut, stake out each of its four corners, then the two porches, and tension the corners as needed.
 Another perk of the Double Rainbow – and similar single-wall designs – is that the inside of the tent stays dry if you’re unfortunate enough to be pitching it in the rain.

 Downsides?
 Single-wall tents aren’t ideal for stargazing on Baja beaches, though the Double Rainbow’s expansive double door design does go some ways towards making up for this.
-Similarly, this is not a tent that’s easily pitched on a platform or concrete floor, without the additional – and somewhat bulky – pole set (see Extra Options below).
+Similarly, this isn’t a tent that’s easily pitched on a platform or concrete floor, without the additional – and somewhat bulky – pole set (see Extra Options below).

 US Dyneema + Overseas Construction